Cop Out (2010 film): Plot

 Veteran NYPD detectives Jimmy Monroe and Paul Hodges are suspended following a failed robbery intervention that results in a reckless shootout.
 While under suspension, Jimmy faces financial stress as he attempts to pay for his daughter Ava's expensive wedding.
 Refusing assistance from Ava's wealthy stepfather, Roy (in exchange for Roy giving Ava away), Jimmy decides to sell his rare and valuable 1952 baseball card to cover the costs.

 The card is stolen during a pawn shop robbery by career criminal Dave.
 After arresting him in a subsequent burglary attempt, Jimmy and Paul learn that the card has been sold to Poh Boy, a drug dealer with a passion for sports memorabilia.
 In exchange for the card, Poh Boy tasks the detectives with recovering a stolen vehicle.
 They track the car with the help of a young informant named Tommy but are soon pursued by Poh Boy's gang.
 The chase ends in a fatal crash that kills one of the gang members, Juan Diaz.

 Inside the trunk of the recovered vehicle, Jimmy and Paul find Gabriela, the girlfriend of a murdered rival drug dealer.
 Poh Boy had planned to deliver her as a trophy.
 While hiding in a motel, Paul grows increasingly paranoid about his wife Debbie's fidelity after viewing ambiguous surveillance footage.
 Meanwhile, Gabriela sneaks out to protect them and is later captured by Poh Boy's men, who demand the return of a flash drive containing incriminating information.

 Jimmy arranges for Dave's release to help recover the baseball card, but Dave is incapacitated during a break-in at Poh Boy's hideout.
 Jimmy attempts to retrieve the card himself but is caught when Poh Boy and his men return early from a funeral.
 Paul discovers that Debbie was not having an affair but had staged the situation using her gay cousin to provoke jealousy.
 The detectives regroup and devise a plan to draw Poh Boy's men away with a staged flash drive exchange at the Pulaski Bridge.

 A shootout ensues when fellow detectives Barry Mangold and Ray Hunsaker arrive, resulting in Hunsaker being wounded.
 Jimmy and Paul confront Poh Boy, who is holding Gabriela at gunpoint.
-They manage to kill him and rescue her, but Jimmy's baseball card is destroyed by a bullet during the altercation.
+They manage to kill him and rescue her, but Paul's shot destroys Jimmy's baseball card during the altercation.
 The precinct reinstates both officers, commending them for their actions.

 At the wedding, Jimmy reluctantly allows Roy to contribute financially.
 When asked to give Ava away, Roy is silently forced to sit by Paul at gunpoint, allowing Jimmy to walk his daughter down the aisle.
 In a post-credits scene, Dave regains consciousness in the morgue, startling a mortuary worker.